Jacknq/vuecore/README.md

 # VueCore

-All in Vue2+ js Typescript template bootstrap 4, hot reload, Vuex, .net core backend  webapi NoSql LiteDB..
+All in Vue2+ js Typescript example bootstrap 4, hot reload, Vuex, .net core backend  webapi NoSql LiteDB..
 T4 template in VS Code or commandline, on click genarate proxy out of csharp model out of the box! runs on ubuntu 16.04!
  Lets rock!